25 September – Friday after Trinity 15 – Year II (25 OT): Livestreamed Mass at 11am

 (Ps) O God, the heathen are come into thine inheritance, thy holy temple have they defiled: and made Jerusalem an heap of stones.
 Glory be… As it was… O let…

-O God, who dost vouchsafe unto us to celebrate the heavenly birthday of thy holy Martyrs blessed Pope Sixtus and his Companions: grant us to rejoice in the perpetual felicity of their fellowship in heaven; through Jesus Christ thy Son our Lord, who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
+Grant, we beseech thee, Almighty God: that we who celebrate the heavenly birthday of Saints Cosmas and Damian, thy Martyrs, may by their intercession be delivered from all evils that beset us; through Jesus Christ thy Son our Lord, who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
 Amen.

 Gradual – Gloriosus Deus (Ex 15:11, 6)